 Research Interests: The nature of anxiety and depressive disorders in children and adults; efficacy of cognitive-behavioral treatment and prevention programs for children at risk for anxiety; parent training and the role of family factors in the onset, maintenance, and treatment of anxiety disorders.

 Professional Interests: Cognitive-behavior therapy for anxiety and depressive disorders; individual, family, and group approaches to treating anxious youth; indicated prevention for children at risk for anxiety.

-Hector Lopez-Vergara, Ph.D.
-(University at Buffalo)
+Paul Florin, Ph.D.
+(George Peabody/Vanderbilt University)